vedant-jad99/flipr-hackathon/README.md

 9) this feature implemented using node-scheduler and cron scheduled recurrently
 10) Used sendgrid API  to send mails
 11) Finally deployed on HEROKU
+12) Note : For the mail service to work (the sender mail needs to be registered in sendgrid website)

 ## Steps to reproduce :